microsoft/playwright/docs/src/library-js.md

 Under most circumstances, for end-to-end testing, you'll want to use `@playwright/test` (Playwright Test), and not `playwright` (Playwright Library) directly.
 To get started with Playwright Test, follow the [Getting Started Guide](./intro.md).

-## When Should Playwright Library Be Used Directly?

-- Creating an integration for a third party test runner.
-For example, third-party runner plugins listed [here](./test-runners.md) are built on top of the Playwright Library.
-- Automation and scraping.

 ## Differences when using library

 ### Library Example